tohyuting/tp/docs/team/tohyuting.md

   * Highlights: Messages displayed has to be constantly updated as the project grows with new feature.
 Sample commands were crafted to work with sample data loaded.
   * Credits: The feature was adapted from **AB3**, where users was asked to copy the URL for the user guide.

-<div style="page-break-after: always;"></div>

 * **New Feature**: View a particular supplier and warehouse via index on the displayed supplier/warehouse list.
   * What it does: Allow users to view a supplier or warehouse information at a particular index of displayed supplier/warehouse list.
   * Justification: This feature helps **CLI-nic** to be more CLI-friendly.
 Using `view` (together with `find` to filter relevant entities first) allows users to see products associated with a warehouse or supplier without clicking.
   * Highlights: Initial implementation requires user to use name instead of index.
 This was changed to reduce the amount of typing required by users.
-Codes for parsing of inputs and test codes have to be re-written as well which is tedious and time-consuming.
+Codes for parsing of inputs and test codes have to be re-written as well which was slightly tedious and time-consuming.

+<div style="page-break-after: always;"></div>

 * **New Feature**: Edit a particular supplier and warehouse entry via index on the displayed supplier/warehouse list.
     * What it does: Allow users to edit a supplier or warehouse information at a particular index of displayed supplier/warehouse list.